-Samantha went to a law school with a 30% pass rate, and she took an unconventional route to bar prep to pass the Georgia Bar Exam on her FIRST try.
+Samantha went to a law school with a 30% pass rate.
+Despite the sobering statistics of her school, she did bar prep on her OWN terms to pass the Georgia Bar Exam on her FIRST try.

 Not only that, she had a limited amount of time to work with, given other responsibilities she had to attend to, not to mention her children.